Skip to Content

 using compost and mulch

-Mulch Type Best For
+Mulch Type Best Application

-Wood chips Perennial beds
+Wood chips Perennial flower beds

 Straw Vegetable gardens